HardiBhattatWork/myWebsite/README.md

 `$ git init`

-This creates a new subdirectory named **`.gi**t` that contains all of your necessary repository files — a Git repository skeleton.
+This creates a new subdirectory named **`.git` that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
-(See Chapter 9 for more information about exactly what files are contained in the **`.gi**t` directory you just created.)
+(See Chapter 9 for more information about exactly what files are contained in the **`.git` directory you just created.)

 If you want to start version-controlling existing files (as opposed to an empty directory), you should probably begin tracking those files and do an initial commit.
 You can accomplish that with a few git add commands that specify the files you want to track, followed by a commit: